huahaiy/talks/conj2018/PITCHME.md

 ### Juji Builds Chatbot Platform

-- It is easy to pass Turing Test, been done in 70s' w/ PARRY
+- It is easy to pass Turing Test, been done in 70s'
+- PARRY, 33 psychiatrists cannot tell from paranoid patients

 ![Parry](asset/img/parry.png)